 Hello Holger, thanks for taking the time to talk to us.

 Hello!
 Thanks for asking me.

 How and/or why did you become a developer?

 In 1987, I received a programming book for GW BASIC.
-At the time, my dad’s pigeon racer club developed a software to determine the order of pigeons participating in a race.
-It was written in Clipper 87 and I was hooked at the tech right away.
+At the time, my dad’s pigeon racer club developed software to determine the order of pigeons participating in a race.
+It was written in Clipper 87, and I have hooked on the tech right away.
 I spent huge amounts of hours learning Basic, dBASE, Clipper, and then Pascal which ultimately led to Delphi.
-The desire to build software was there all the time as it was just practical having my customized MS DOS programs that allowed me to learn Latin and French vocab, adding plugins to learn irregular verb.
-All in all, my time in school was a very geeky experience with too little time enjoying the outside.
+The desire to build software was there all the time as it was just practical having my customized MS DOS programs that allowed me to learn Latin and French vocab, adding plugins to learn irregular verbs.
+All in all, my time in school was a very geeky experience with too little time to enjoy the outside.